 7. Accessibility and Inclusivity

-An accessible app is one that can be easy to use for everyone, those with disabilities.
-Accessibility is not only about compliance, it is about making sure all users can have a pleasant experience with your app.
+An accessible app can be easy to use for everyone, including those with disabilities.
+Accessibility is not only about compliance; it is about making sure all users can have a pleasant experience with your app.

 How to apply it: